+We are committed to maintaining a strong balance sheet in order to weather difficult industry conditions, take advantage of short and long-term opportunities and execute our strategic initiatives.
 Our sources of liquidity include cash, cash equivalents, investments, cash generated from operations and amounts available under our credit facility.
 We believe these sources remain adequate to meet our short-term and long-term liquidity requirements, finance our long-term growth plans, invest in capital expenditures and fulfill other cash requirements for day-to-day operations and contractual obligations.
-We are committed to maintaining a strong balance sheet in order to weather difficult industry conditions, as we continue to monitor our liquidity closely during this period of lower demand combined with high interest rates, market uncertainty and elevated inflationary
+We continue to monitor our liquidity closely during this slowing economic period marked with high interest rates, market uncertainty and elevated inflationary pressures.